What Comes After Wikipedia: Human-AI Collaboration

 This Is SILKLEARN’s Direction

-The next Wikipedia isn't a website.
-It's a protocol for collaborative knowledge construction.
-One where humans remain accountable for what they claim to know, AI helps us see what we're missing, and the result is something neither could build alone.
+The next Wikipedia isn’t a website.
+It’s a protocol for collaborative knowledge construction — one where humans remain accountable for what they claim to know, AI helps us see what we’re missing, and the result is something neither could build alone.

 If this resonates, come explore what we’re building at silklearn.io.